How to lose belly fat

 • soya

-Which exercises reduce belly fat ?
+Which exercises reduce belly fat?

 Any form of exercise for at least 30 minutes a day is good for you.
 Use every opportunity to move your body more, whether you are at home, work or with friends.
 This could include cycling to work or getting off the bus or train one or two stops early.

-The best types of belly fat exercise combines resistance exercise (such as strength training) and cardiovascular exercise.
+The best types of belly fat exercise, combines resistance exercise (such as strength training) and cardiovascular exercise .
 Resistance exercise can help maintain your muscle mass and your glucose metabolism (the way your body processes sugar and uses it for fuel).
 This is important for managing your weight.
 Resistance training has also been shown to reduce fat around your tummy area.

 If you would like a boost for your exercise regime, then why not try some high intensity interval training (or HIIT for short)?
 This will really get your heart rate up and help you to burn some fat.
 HIIT basically means that you go all out and give it everything you’ve got for a short burst.
 You then follow with lower intensity exercise or rest – and then repeat.
-This form of training is good for people with very busy lifestyles as they can get maximum health benefits in a shorter amount of time.
+This form of training is good for people with very busy lifestyles as they can get similar health benefits in a shorter amount of time.

 Putting it all together